USTC-PMLAB/USDICNET/README.md

 ## Convergence & reproducibility

 - The default scheduler is **ReduceLROnPlateau** .
 It monitors the loss and automatically halves lr when progress stalls (patience=20).
-- Under normal training conditions, U‑DICNet typically converges to a loss on the order of 0.01 or even lower, often within about 5 minutes for 2,500 epochs on an RTX 4060.
+- Under normal training conditions, U‑DICNet typically converges to a loss on the order of 0.0001 or even lower, often within about 5 minutes for 2,500 epochs on an RTX 4060.
 However, due to random weight initialisation and variations in the input speckle image pairs, convergence can occasionally stall – and this usually becomes apparent early in training (within the first few dozen epochs), with the loss decreasing very slowly or remaining persistently high.

-To address this, we recommend the following steps (try them in order):
+To address this, we recommend the following steps:

 Fix a well‑tested random seed (e.g., --seed 42) to improve stability and reproducibility.
+- **`--warmup 200`** — linear lr ramp from 1e-7 to 1e-4 over 200 epochs (verified to converge to ~0.006).
+- **`--reverse-lr`** — adaptive lr starting at 1e-6 (verified to converge to ~0.006).
+- **`--auto-retry`** — can handle both divergence and slow convergence (5 retries max)
+- **`--early-stop`** — stops early when loss is stuck on a high plateau (>0.05), saving time on hopeless runs.
 Load a pretrained model (--pretrained) to provide a better starting point.

-Enable the auto‑retry mechanism (--auto-retry), which automatically detects stagnation, re‑initialises the model, and adjusts the learning rate.

-Manually tune hyperparameters – for example, increase the initial learning rate (--lr 0.005), switch the solver (--solver sgd), or enlarge the subset radius (--radius 3).
-These adjustments can often help the model escape local plateaus and resume effective convergence.
+Manually tune hyperparameters – for example, increase the initial learning rate (--lr 0.005), switch the solver (--solver sgd), These adjustments can often help the model escape local plateaus and resume effective convergence.